MohammadKasaei/SoftManiSim/README.md

 This project is licensed under the MIT License.

 # Acknowledgments
-This work is supported by EU H2020 project Enhancing Healthcare with Assistive Robotic Mobile Manipulation (HARMONY, 101017008) and the Medical Research Council [MR/T023252/1].
+This work is supported by the Medical Research Council [MR/T023252/1].